Who we are

 Co-Executive Director

 Hayley is a national menstrual equity advocate, championing the provision of free menstrual products across institutions while spearheading initiatives to raise awareness about period poverty in Canada.
 As a McCall MacBain Scholar, she earned her MA in Political Science and International Development (2023) at McGill, focusing her thesis on the dynamic Canadian menstrual equity movement.
-Hayley still actively contributes to research projects addressing menstrual equity programs and reproductive justice activism on both local and global fronts.
-Hayley additionally serves as the Project Coordinator for Free Periods Canada and volunteers with numerous grassroots organizations in Montréal.
+Hayley still actively contributes to research projects addressing menstrual equity programs and reproductive justice activism.

 Clara Bolster-Foucault (she/her)